 Andrew, Preble Street Client

 According to Feeding America, one in five children in Maine experience food insecurity as well as one in eight adults.
 Food insecurity, housing insecurity, and homelessness are all interconnected problems.
 People experiencing homelessness or housing insecurity are often far likelier to face hunger or have problems consistently accessing healthy, nutritious, and culturally appropriate food.
-And, importantly, basic needs, like hunger, need to be met, before people can go on to make connections to housing or employment services or healthcare.
+And, importantly, basic needs, like hunger, need to be met before people can go on to make connections to housing or employment services or healthcare.

 Every year, the week before Thanksgiving is National Hunger and Homelessness Awareness Week.
 Preble Street’s commitment to empower people facing problems with hunger and homelessness shows up in all of our work… from food programs to street outreach to Preble Street’s shelters and Site-based Housing First programs.

-Preble Street’s Food Security Hub is the heart and soul of Preble Street Food Programs, producing more than 2,000 meals every day and an average of 1,600 food box meals every month for people experiencing food insecurity and homelessness across 26 towns in Southern Maine.
+Preble Street’s Food Security Hub is the heart and soul of Preble Street Food Programs, producing up to 2,000 meals every day and an average of 1,600 food box meals every month for people experiencing food insecurity and homelessness across 26 towns in Southern Maine.
 The Food Security Hub is expanding operations and will have the capacity to produce up to 10,000 meals a day, with freezer storage for 50,000 frozen meals.
 The meals produced by the Food Security Hub feed people in Preble Street programs, like the Elena’s Way Wellness Shelter, and get distributed to other organizations, like the City of Portland’s Homeless Services Center and the Portland Boys and Girls Club.

 This emphasis on making food accessible and helpful for the people we serve extends to our work at the Elena’s Way Wellness Shelter.
 Many times, people experiencing homelessness wait in line for every meal, but at Elena’s Way, “we’ve empowered clients to take food when they want it or when they need it,” says Elena’s Way Director, Henry Myer.
 This model is one part of Preble Street’s and Elena’s Way’s goal to “reduce the indignities of homelessness,” Myer says.